 The depreciation of the US dollar began at the end of 2017, with the dollar losing about 4 pounds of value until the last quarter of 2021, when its exchange rate hovered to about 15.6 pounds, a decline of about 20per cent, in nearly three years.
 Macroeconomic conditions have improved as Egypt’s double deficit has shrunk and inflation has declined sharply.

-The central bank had cut key interest rates for the first time since the tightening cycle that accompanied the liberalization of the exchange rate in November 2016.
-Economic activity began to recover and unemployment fell below 12 per cent for the first time since 2011.
+The central bank had cut key interest rates for the first time since the tightening cycle that accompanied the exchange rate hike in November 2016.
+Economic activity began to recover, and the unemployment rate fell below 12per cent for the first time since 2011.

-The economy grew by 5.2 per cent in the first half of the 2018/2019 fiscal year, compared to 3.7 per cent in the previous year, according to the World Bank, driven mainly by investment, exports and consumption.
-The gas extractive sector has been a major contributor to growth, especially since the operationalization of the large Zohr gas field in mid-December 2018.
-The improvement in energy supply has had an indirect positive impact on other sectors, particularly the manufacturing sector.
-The tourism sector has also begun to recover, aided by the impact of the devaluation of the local currency.
+The growth rate of the Egyptian economy was 5.2 per cent in the first half of the fiscal year of 2018, compared to 3.7 per cent in the previous fiscal year, according to World Bank reports, driven mainly by investment, exports, and consumption.
+The gas industry sector had been a significant contributor to growth, particularly since the actual operation of the large “back” gas field in mid-December 2018.
+Improvements in energy supply are beginning to affect other sectors positively, particularly the manufacturing industry.
+The tourism sector is also gradually recovering, helped by the impact of the devaluation of the local currency.